HSandz/MACRec/readme.md

         - `reflector.py`: The *Reflector* agent class.
         - `retriever.py`: The *Retriever* agent class for candidate item retrieval using precomputed embeddings.
         - `searcher.py`: The *Searcher* agent class.
+        - `planner.py`: The *Planner* agent for ReWOO-style task decomposition.
+        - `solver.py`: The *Solver* agent for ReWOO-style result aggregation.
     - `dataset/`: All dataset preprocessing methods.
     - `evaluation/`: The basic evaluation method, including the ranking metrics and the rating metrics.
     - `llms/`: The wrapper for LLMs (both API and open source LLMs).